-I’ve been working independently for the last 10 years.
-I’ve helped brands like Twinings, Ronseal, Vodafone, Legal & General, English Heritage, Lloyd’s of London and many more find the words that future proof their brands.
+I’ve been working independently for the last ten years, helping brands like Twinings, Ronseal, Vodafone, Legal & General, Lloyd’s of London, the Prince’s Foundation and many more find the words that future proof their brands.

-Before going freelance I worked at experiential agency Imagination and branding agency Corporate Edge.
-Favourite agency projects included naming Nectar and the Ford Kuga, helping Ericsson rethink their international exhibition strategy, writing linked speeches for the entire board of Vodafone UK and developing Help the Aged’s tone of voice.
+Favourite projects included naming the Nectar card and the Ford Kuga, helping Ericsson rethink their international exhibition strategy, writing linked speeches for the entire board of Vodafone UK and working on a new brand for the Shetland Islands.

 An eye for tomorrow

 When I’m not working with corporate clients I’m an acclaimed science fiction author, with two novels out and a third on the way.
 They’re both available as audiobooks and the first one’s been translated into French, German, Czech and Russian.